 Most six-row barleys are quite drought tolerant but the same can’t be said for two-row.
 Keep two-row barley moist.
 Keep the area around the crop as weed free as possible.
 Weeds harbor pests and diseases that can affect the crop.

 How to Harvest Malted Barley

 Barley is ready to harvest about 90 days from planting.
 At this juncture, the straw will be golden and dry, and a peeled kernel will be difficult to dent with a fingernail.

 Now it’s time to malt.
-This involves cleaning and weighting the grain, and then soaking it overnight.
-Drain the grain and keep it covered with a damp cloth while it germinates in a dark room with a temp around 50 F. (10 C.).
+This involves cleaning and weighing the grain, then soaking it overnight.
+Drain the grain and keep it covered with a damp cloth while it germinates in a dark room with a temp around 50 degrees F. (10 C.).
 Stir it a few times per day.

 By the second or third day, white rootlets will form on the blunt end of the grain and the acrospire, or shoot, can be viewed growing underneath the skin of the grain.
 When the acrospire is as long as the grain, it is fully modified and it’s time to stop its growth.
 Transfer the grain to a large bowl and keep it covered for a few days; this limits oxygen to the acrospire and stops its growth.
 Turn the grains once a day.

 When the grains stop growing, it’s time to kiln them.
 Small amounts of grain can be kilned, dried in the oven at the lowest setting, in a food dehydrator, or in an oast.
-A few pounds of grain will dry fully in the oven in 12-14 hours or so.
+A few pounds (1 kg.) of grain will dry fully in the oven in 12 to 14 hours or so.
 The malt is dry when it weighs the same as it did before you started steeping it.